Jiggorama/Muscle-Masons/README.md

 ## Project Description

 Muscle-Masons is an interactive fitness app built in React with an Airtable database.
-The app allows users to view and update a collection of exercises which can be sorted by the main muscles worked by the exercise.
+The app allows users to view and update a collection of exercises.
 The user also has the ability to create a workout routine.

 ## Wireframes